CNV Output

 Visualization

-To generate additional equivalent bigWig and gff files, set the --enable-cnv-tracks option to true.
+To generate additional equivalent bigWig and gff files, set the --cnv-enable-tracks option to true.
 These files can be loaded into IGV along with other tracks that are available, such as RefSeq genes.
 Using these tracks alongside publicly available tracks allows for easier interpretation of calls.
 DRAGEN autogenerates IGV session XML file if tracks are generated by DRAGEN CNV.
 The *.cnv.igv_session.xml can be loaded directly into IGV for analysis.

 The following IGV tracks are automatically populated in the output IGV session file: